โšกPower System Stability and Control

 Self-Check Questions

 1. A system experiences a 0.5 Hz frequency drop after a generator trips.
 Which two control mechanisms respond, and in what order?
-What does each accomplish?
+What does each accomplish, and what frequency offset remains after primary control alone?

 2. Two generators have droop settings of 4% and 6% respectively.
-If system frequency drops by 0.3 Hz, which generator picks up a larger share of the load change, and why?
+If system frequency drops by 0.3 Hz, which generator picks up a larger share of the load change, and by what ratio?

-3. Compare and contrast droop control and isochronous control.
-Under what operating conditions would you use each, and what happens if two isochronous generators operate in parallel?
+3. Compare droop control and isochronous control.
+Under what operating conditions would you use each, and what specifically happens if two isochronous generators operate in parallel?

 4. An operator notices that governors are responding to normal frequency fluctuations, causing excessive valve movement.
-Which parameter should be adjusted, and what is the trade-off?
+Which parameter should be adjusted, and what is the trade-off of making that adjustment?

-5. If an FRQ presents a block diagram of a turbine-governor system and asks you to analyze stability, what key parameters would you identify, and how do governor time constants affect the system's dynamic response?
+5. Given a block diagram of a turbine-governor system, what key parameters would you identify?
+How do governor time constants interact with turbine time constants to affect the system's dynamic response, and what special consideration applies to hydro units?